hjovi1/PerfOMICS/README.md

 profile athletes in terms of endurance, power and speed ability, forecast effects of athletic performance, and provide training recommendations to help maximize athletic potential.
-This package visualizes genetic score frequencies and the relationships between genetic scores and cardiovascular fitness as well as the relationships between genetic variants and cardiovascular fitness.
+This package visualizes genetic score frequencies in datasets and the relationships between genetic scores and cardiovascular fitness as well as the relationships between genetic variants and cardiovascular fitness.

 The biological data analysed by `PerfOMICS` are the genotypes and variants of 23 different genes associated with athletic ability.
 These